AlanDkoXS/cookie-fortune/README.md

 ## License

 This project is open-source and available under the MIT License.
+The use of any external resources included in this project is intended for personal use only and is strictly prohibited for commercial purposes.

 ## Deployment